sethlewis93/Interactive-Web-Form/interactive-form-v2/README.md

 EXCEEDS: These validators contain functions which return specific information regarding the user error as opposed to a generic error message.

 ### Credit Card Validation
 Similar to the form validation above there are three validator functions declared in this section: credit card number, zip code, and cvv code.
-These validators are preceeded by variables that retrieve their elements from the DOM and by functions which create and append corresponding error functions if needed.
+These validators are preceded by variables that retrieve their elements from the DOM and by functions which create and append corresponding error functions if needed.

 EXCEEDS: These validators contain functions which return specific information regarding the user error as opposed to a generic error message.